mouse-reeve/kyranides/transcription.md

 Juice given to any in a bloody Flux cure him.
-_Against Drunkenness_; And if a man, otherwise well, have a mind to drink much Drink, let him drink of the Juice of the Leaves (??? fj. ???) and as much Vinegar fasting. _That one be not made drunk_; And if one drink the Stone that is in the Head of the Fish, with Wine,
+_Against Drunkenness_; And if a man, otherwise well, have a mind to drink much Drink, let him drink of the Juice of the Leaves ℥j. and as much Vinegar fasting. _That one be not made drunk_; And if one drink the Stone that is in the Head of the Fish, with Wine,